Accounting · Calgary

 Exactly what you get

 You get the energy-specific accounting QuickBooks won't do, on a controlled foundation.
 The deliverable encodes joint-venture allocation as auditable ledger rules, tracks AFE costs against capital authorizations with variance flagging, and consolidates multiple entities without manual mapping.
 Every allocation and adjustment carries an audit trail and access control, and Petrinex, AER, and partner statements export from live data.
-It integrates with your ERP and field cost feeds so the books reflect field reality, and pairs with a business intelligence dashboard and your custom software stack so finance, operations, and partners argue from one number.
+It integrates with your ERP and field cost feeds so the books reflect field reality, and pairs with a business intelligence (BI) dashboard and your custom software stack so finance, operations, and partners argue from one number.

 How to choose a developer in Calgary